Introduction to Idaho Slot Machine Casino Gambling 2018

 The state originally adopted criminal and constitutional prohibitions against all forms of Class III gaming, except pari-mutuel betting and a state lottery.
 This action was challenged by the tribe and taken to the federal district court.

-Ultimately, the state drafted a proposed constitutional amendment changing its gaming laws, allowing state-tribal compacts to allow the Class III games currently available.
+Ultimately, the state drafted a proposed constitutional amendment changing its gaming laws, allowing state-tribal compacts to offer the Class III Vegas-style games currently available.

 *The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
 This information is not intended to provide legal advice.